marbl/MetagenomeScope/README.md

 <details>
   <summary><strong>FAQ 4.
 What do you mean by a component's "size rank"?</strong></summary>

-Given a graph with _N_ connected components we sort these components by the number of nodes they contain, from high to low.
-We then assign each of these components a _size rank_, a number from 1 to _N_: the component with size rank #1 corresponds to the largest component, and the component with size rank #_N_ corresponds to the smallest component.
+Given a graph with _N_ connected components: we sort these components by the number of nodes they contain, from high to low.
+We then assign each of these components a **size rank**, a number from 1 to _N_: the component with size rank #1 corresponds to the largest component, and the component with size rank #_N_ corresponds to the smallest component.

 Often, we only care about looking at individual components in a graph -- laying out and drawing the entire graph is not always a good idea when the graph is massive.